The Current

 IV and intranasal administration of N-Acetylcysteine (NAC) or NAD⁺ precursors offers a promising route to address the metabolic and neurological challenges seen in Long COVID.
 Intranasal delivery bypasses first-pass metabolism, allowing rapid and efficient absorption directly into the central nervous system.
 IV methods pass through the blood brain barrier to allow the antioxidants and Krebs co-factors to entre the brain.

 IV NAC acts as a potent precursor to glutathione, supports antioxidant defenses, reduces oxidative stress, and enhances mitochondrial health.
 It may counteract neuroinflammation and repair cellular damage.
 Similarly, intranasal NAD⁺ precursors restore depleted NAD⁺ levels, improve mitochondrial function, and boost energy production and restore cognitive pathways.
 This targeted approach strengthens the brain and autonomic nervous system, alleviates brain fog, fatigue, and dysautonomia, and improves overall metabolic resilience.
-Recommendations

-for TCM Practitioners Treating Long COVID Patients
+Considerations for TCM Practitioners Treating Long COVID Patients

 Patients with